+If you don’t know the TV show whose theme song title I’ve shamelessly used in my post title, you probably weren’t born when it was on the air.
+Google it.
+Watch it.
+It’s fabulous.
+And the theme song is classic.
 But to get to my point, the song represents the sense of community that I feel craft breweries and their tasting rooms have brought a back into our social culture.
 (Even with social media taking over our lives!)
 It’s something we especially felt when we were on our recent road trip along the east coast of Vancouver Island, checking out some craft breweries along the BC Ale Trail.
 More on that…

 The Brit and I finished out 2017 with a week of unplugging (or at least trying to) in Lund, BC.
 Lund is a little seaside village just north of Powell River, and depending on where you are, there is no cellular signal.
 It’s the perfect place for such an endeavour.

 Hygge is about getting cozy and creating a warm atmosphere to enjoy the good things in life with good people.
 That includes getting outside to enjoy nature, whether on your own, or with those good people.
 Something I don’t do as much of as I would like!